haani-niyaz/atlassian-admin-tools/README.md

 The program reads a json config file which specifies:

-- Backup directory
+- Base backup directory
-- Files to backup
+- Files and directories to backup
-- Directories to backup
 - Files to download for deployment
+- Files and directories to save prior to rollback

 A sample configuration has been provided in `sample/jira.json`